ffffibo/trickfilm/README.md

 trickfilm welcomes contributions to this repository from other creative professionals.
 If you have an idea for a script or have found a bug or issue with one of the existing scripts, please open an issue on the repository or submit a pull request with your proposed changes.

 ## Scripts
-* [Simple Text Automator](https://github.com/ffffibo/trickfilm/blob/128bbb3219bf67c71da87b01e784561071b77878/after%20effects/Simple%20Text%20Automator/SimpleTextAutomator-1-0.jsx) – After Effects - duplicates and modifies compositions based on csv data
+* [Simple Text Automator](https://github.com/ffffibo/trickfilm/blob/24552e8c9fd8f7551705be27c6547f694879c7da/after%20effects/Simple%20Text%20Automator/simple-text-automator-1-0.jsx) – After Effects - duplicates and modifies compositions based on CSV data
-* [Split Shapes](https://github.com/ffffibo/trickfilm/blob/128bbb3219bf67c71da87b01e784561071b77878/after%20effects/Split%20Shapes/split-shapes-01.jsx) – After Effects - splits shape layers into separate layers, with one shape each
+* [Split Shapes](https://github.com/ffffibo/trickfilm/blob/24552e8c9fd8f7551705be27c6547f694879c7da/after%20effects/Split%20Shapes/split-shapes-1-0.jsx) – After Effects - splits shape layers into separate layers, with one shape each
+* [ReTexter](https://github.com/ffffibo/trickfilm/blob/24552e8c9fd8f7551705be27c6547f694879c7da/after%20effects/ReTexter/retexter-1-0.jsx) – After Effects - update text layers with TSV data